jformacek/ManagedBy/README.md

   - this addition happens after built-in Windows GPOs run and setup membership to standard defined by GPO's
 - so ManagedBy solution effectively implements exception mechanism for Administartors group membership on per-computer basis

+Solution can be easily adopted to use of different attribute, even multivalued attribute if there's need to support multiple exceptions per computer.
+When custom attribute used, make sure it's syntax is DN (attributeSyntax = 2.5.5.1).
 Solution comes with own ADMX template that turns the logic on/off.

+GPO CSE logs its activity to Application log under own event source - ManagedBy.